 With the high demand for nurses growing each year, a Bachelor of Science degree in Nursing (BSN) is a pathway to limitless career options and career advancement.
 Area hospitals are focused on hiring baccalaureate-prepared nurses, and many have set a goal of 80 percent BSN graduates by 2020.
 The need for registered nurses with BSN and master's degrees in non-clinical jobs also continues to grow.

-Seminole State's Bachelor of Science degree in Nursing (BSN) is designed for current registered nurses (RN) and students who have completed the Associate in Science degree in Nursing (ASN) and who are eligible for licensure as an (RN).
+Seminole State will begin offering a Bachelor of Science degree in Nursing (BSN) in Spring 2018.* This program is designed for current registered nurses (RN) and students who have completed the Associate in Science degree in Nursing (ASN) and who are eligible for licensure as an (RN).
 This program allows students to continue their studies toward the BSN while working and offers a wide range of opportunities for those who want to begin or advance a career in nursing.